Earn an Education Degree

 Success Story — Brandi Boese, Class of 2015

 Brandi Boese, an education major, knew she wanted to teach overseas after graduation.
 Newman University gave her the chance to teach overseas before she walked across the stage at graduation.
 During her 2015 Thanksgiving and Christmas break, Brandi had the opportunity of a lifetime when she was asked to travel to Bangalore, India to run the Aradhana Academy, a K-12 school.
-According to Brandi, this was the perfect way to experience the differences between education systems in India and the U.S. Boese kept a blog about the experience, writing, “It was a little hard because I am not familiar with their curriculum or standards, but, overall, it was pretty good.”
+According to Brandi, this was the perfect way to experience the differences between education systems in India and the U.S. Brandi kept a blog about the experience, writing, “Getting a first hand experience in another country's curriculum and educational system was absolutely great.
+I was able to gain a deeper understanding and appreciation for both India's system and our own."

 Success Story — Sarah Mcdaniel, Class of 2011